Life & General Insurance in Finland

 When purchasing a vehicle you must register the car in your name within 7 days and get insurance.
 However, if the vehicle is not going to be in use you can get a type of "seasonal" insurance (seisontavakuutus), at a reduced rate, for the period the vehicle will be off the road.

-Insurance premiums are dependent on factors such as the type, age and safety features (ex. anti-locking brakes) of the vehicle.
+Insurance premiums are dependent on factors such as the type, age and safety features (ex. lane-keeping assist) of the vehicle.
 No-claim bonuses apply.

 General (Non-life) Insurers in Finland